Preetham Gubbi

 Preetham Gubbi is an Indian film screenwriter turned director who works in Kannada film industry.
 He made his debut as a script writer for the blockbuster Kannada film Mungaru Male in 2006.
 He debuted as a director with the film Haage Summane in 2009.

 Early life

 Preetham is the grandson of the theater artiste Gubbi Veeranna.
 He is an associate of Yogaraj Bhat.

 Career

 As screenwriter

-Preetham made his debut with the film Mungaru Male.
-He wrote the script and co-wrote the screenplay with the director Yograj Bhat.
-The film had a simple story, that of the love and sacrifice of a young, carefree man.
-Preetam followed it up with two more simple tales - Geleya, directed by the long-time choreographer Harsha and the Ganesh starrer Aramane.
-Both did not attain the success of his first film.
-He has also written the story for his directorial debut, Haage Summane.
+Preetham made his debut with the film Mungaru Male as the script writer and co-writer of the screenplay.

 As director

-Preetam was supposed to have directed the sequel to the hit Mungaaru Male.
-The film was supposed to have Ganesh and Ramya in the cast, however, both leads rejected the script that resulted in the shelving of the project.
-Preetam then picked up the script of Haage Summane for his debut, he cast relative newcomers as his lead pair - Kiran Srinivas and Suhasi.
-The technical team - the cinematographer Krishna, the editor Deepu S Kumar, music director Mano Murthy, lyricist Jayant Kaikini were all part of the original Mungaru Male team.
-The film released on 26 December 2008.
-It opened to a largely negative critical response, that Preetam had served Mungaaru Male again.
-However, Krishna's cinematography was largely praised and he won the Filmfare Award for the Best Cinematographer.

-Preetam went on to direct his second directorial Maleyali Jotheyali starring Ganesh in the lead in 2009.
-His next release was Johny Mera Naam Preethi Mera Kaam starring Duniya Vijay and Ramya in the lead roles.

 In 2012, Preetham had one release:Jaanu starring Yash and Deepa Sannidhi.
 His next script was based on bromance involving 3 youngsters and their love lives.
 Preetham cast an entire group of emerging actors including the child-artist turned Radio Jockey, Vinayak Joshi among others.
 He titled the film Nam Duniya Nam Style.
 With this film, Preetham turned himself as a producer and produced the venture under the banner name of "Gubbi Talkies".